-- (i) In November 2022, the Kandiole North and the Mankouke permits were merged with no change in the total area. - (ii) The option to acquire Segondo West was exercised in February 2023 and the transfer of the permit is pending.
+(i) In November 2022, the Kandiole North and the Mankouke permits were merged with no change in the total area.

+(ii) The Moussala North permit came up for renewal on April 6, 2023 and the renewal is pending.

+(iii) The option to acquire Segondo West was exercised in February 2023 and the transfer of the permit is pending.